Cauchy identities for staircase matrices: Bimodule of staircase matrices and right standard filtration

 We continue to use notation introduced in Section~\ref{sec::combinatorics} and fix a non-decreasing collection of integer numbers $\overline{n}:=(n_1\leq \ldots \leq n_m)$ with $n_1>0$.
 The Young diagram $\bbY_{\overline{n}}$ defines the space of staircase matrices $\Mat_{\overline{n}}$ consisting of linear functions $A:\bbY_{\overline{n}}\to\Bbbk$.
 In other words, $\Mat_{\overline{n}}$ is the subspace of rectangular $n_m\times m$ matrices whose entries vanish outside $\bbY_{\overline{n}}$.

 The space $\Mat_{\overline{n}}$ is acted from the left by the Borel subalgebra $\fb_{n_m}$ and from the right by the Borel subalgebra $\fb_m$ of upper triangular matrices (by left and right multiplication).
-These actions commute, so we obtain a bi-module structure.
-In what follows we are interested in the bi-module $S(\Mat_{\overline{n}})$ (the symmetric space of $\Mat_{\ov{n}}$).
+These actions commute, so we obtain a bimodule structure.
+In what follows we are interested in the bimodule $S(\Mat_{\overline{n}})$ (the symmetric space of $\Mat_{\ov{n}}$).

 Let $v_{i,j}\in \Mat_{\overline{n}}$, $(i,j)\in \bbY_{\overline{n}}$ be the matrix units forming a basis of $\Mat_{\overline{n}}$ (i.e. $v_{i,j}$ sends the cell $(i,j)$ to $1$ and all other elements to zero).
 The space $S^\bullet(\Mat_{\overline{n}})$ is spanned by elements of the form $\prod_{i,j} v_{i,j}^{r_{i,j}}$ for all possible collections of nonnegative integers $r_{i,j}$.